Hailer367/Tester/replit.md

 ## Overview

-Nightfall Casino is a full-stack web application built as a Solana-based gambling platform with real-time chat functionality.
-The application features a dark, night-themed UI and provides a casino gaming environment where users can connect their Solana wallets to participate in games and interact with other players.
+Nightfall Casino is a comprehensive Solana-based gambling platform featuring Call of the Night anime aesthetic.
+The platform includes two luck-based games (Moon Flip and Snake & Ladder), real-time chat, leaderboards, sound management, and a secure admin panel.
+Users connect Solana wallets to play games, with fees only charged to winners and comprehensive admin oversight for game management.

 ## System Architecture